215+

 Artist Carey Newman (Kwakwaka'wakw/Coast Salish) on "Hearts and Hands"

-On May 15, 2024, UVic raised the Survivors’ Flag on campus, unveiling a permanent memorial for the children who lost their lives in residential schools and the survivors who continue to grieve.
+At the 2024 Orange Shirt Day ceremonies, UVic will raise the Survivors’ Flag on campus, unveiling a permanent memorial for the children who lost their lives in residential schools and the survivors who continue to grieve.

-On May 16, 2024, UVic removed the 215+ banners and installed new Indigenous artwork banners by internationally renowned Lək̓ʷəŋən master carver and artist Dr. Butch Dick.
+Later this year, UVic will remove the 215+ banners and install new Indigenous artwork banners by internationally renowned Lək̓ʷəŋən master carver and artist Dr. Butch Dick.

-“The 215+ Banners were never intended to be a long-term visual acknowledgement, they were part of the initial response/reaction.
-With the raising of the Survivors’ Flag on campus, the work of the banners has concluded.
-The banners held space in the meantime and helped with the creation of collective will to find a permanent response.
-The response passes to that flag.” — Carey Newman
+"The 215+ banners were never intended to be a long-term visual acknowledgement of truth and reconciliation.
+They were part of an immediate and collective reaction to a moment in our history.
+With the raising of the Survivors’ Flag on campus, the work of the banners has concluded and I like to think that they held space until this more permanent response could be found."

 On June 1, 2021, a Sacred Fire ceremony was held on campus to offer support to students, staff, faculty and Elders as we honoured the 215 Indigenous children found by the Tk'emlúps te Secwépemc First Nation at a former residential school in Kamloops, BC.